 In some cases selection of random pivot elements is a good choice.
 This variant of Quicksort is known as the randomized Quicksort algorithm.

 Another approach to select a pivot element is to take the median of three pivot candidates.
 In this case, we’ll first select the leftmost, middle, and rightmost element from the input array.
 Then we’ll arrange them to the left partition, pivot element, and right partition.

 5. Advantages and Disadvantages

-Quicksort is considered as one of the best sorting algorithms in terms of efficiency.
-The average case time complexity of Quicksort is which is faster than Merge Sort.
-Even with large input array, it performs very well.
+Quicksort is considered one of the best sorting algorithms in terms of efficiency.
+The average case time complexity of Quicksort is which is the same as Merge Sort.
+Even with a large input array, it performs very well.
 It provides high performance and is comparatively easy to code.
 It doesn’t require any additional memory.

 The main disadvantage of quicksort is that a bad choice of pivot element can decrease the time complexity of the algorithm down to .
 Also, it’s not a stable sorting algorithm.